 - 1. Paul tells us not to be like children, blown here and there, ever susceptible to con-men (the Greek is a reference to a dice game).
-I couldn't help but think of books like The DaVinci Code (yes, many people still think it is a novel built upon a foundation of solid scholarship) and most televangelists ("get your check in and get your blessing").
+I couldn't help but think of books like The DaVinci Code (yes, to his day, many people still think it is a novel built upon a foundation of solid scholarship) and most televangelists ("get your check in and get your blessing").
 What can we do to guard against such snake oil?
-A church member recently wrote me and said that she had come to believe that "We all need to be amateur theologians."
+A church member once wrote me and said that she had come to believe that "We all need to be amateur theologians."
 What do you think she means?
 What would be involved in becoming an amateur theologian?
-Perhaps this would seem less intimidating if we remember that "amateur" is from the French word for "lover." - 3.
+Perhaps this would seem less intimidating if we remember that "amateur" is from the French word for "lover." - 2.
+What road map will you follow to grow in Christ?
+How ill you go about marrying your beliefs with your way of living?
+You might what you think Wesley meant by a "practical divinity" or Peterson by a "spiritual theology"? - 3.
 Paul speaks of our transformation, the renewing of our minds.
 You might discuss what this means to you.
 Are you in the process of being transformed?
 Have you been transformed?
 How would we know?
 What are some concrete, real-world examples of what Paul might have meant by the renewing of our minds?
 Paul means more than just our brains, but still, what does it mean to think as a Christian?
 Paul also speaks of discerning the will of God what is good and acceptable and mature.
 How might you go about finding the will of God for your own life?
 Do you think this is about which job or school to choose?
 Or is it about living within God's moral will for us, which begins with loving God and loving neighbor?
 How might these two different perspectives of God's will play out in your decision-making?